 - require that tenderers only contact the nominated person

 - ensure all communications between tenderers and evaluation panel are formal – informal communications may prejudice the procurement’s integrity.

 This reduces the risk of potential suppliers playing off one procurement team member against another.

-Changes have been made to Police vetting requirements.
-For more information about the changes, go to Circular 2010/09 – Changes to Police vetting requirements.
+Detailed requirements for Police vetting are at: Education Circular 2010/09 - Changes to Police vetting requirements.